-Everyone has experienced the loneliness and frustration of not being in a relationship but wanting to be in one.
-Sometimes when we are single, we believe that we will never find a perfect lover/partner again.
-The prospect of finding our mate can feel so daunting – so, for all of you looking for your lover, this is for you!
+Most people have experienced the loneliness and frustration of not being in a relationship.
+Sometimes when we are single, we believe that we will never find a perfect partner again.
+The prospect of finding our mate can feel so daunting.
+Healing relationship blocks is the perfect first step to finding your partner.

-One of the first steps to healing is to be very aware and clear about what you are thinking, feeling and believing.
-When our motives are more clear to us, then we gain the possibility of changing our direction.
+One of the first steps to healing is to be very aware and clear about what you are thinking, feeling, and believing.
+When our motives are more clear to us, we gain the possibility of changing our direction.

-Are you deprived?
-Desperate?
-Those feelings will not bring the dates you want!
-How can you change it?
-By giving yourself the things you wish you had from a partner.
+Those feelings will not bring the dates you want.
+You can change this by giving yourself the things you wish you had from a partner.
 Be kind to yourself.
-Create an energy of receiving and goodness around you.
+Create energy of receiving and goodness around you.
 Take yourself to the restaurant you have been waiting to go to.
 Go on a picnic or a walk on the beach.
 How about getting a massage or a facial?
-As you do these things try to feel a big sense of inner abundance.
+As you do these things, try to feel a big sense of inner abundance.
 Feel your worth!

-Are you shy?
 Have you ever asked anyone on a date?
 No?
 Then it is about time!
-Imagine that lots of people are shy, and no one wants to be rejected.
+Many people are shy and no one wants to be rejected.
 As humans, it is one of our biggest fears.
-Try to approach dating a little like an experiment.
+Try to approach dating a bit like an experiment.
 Begin to strike up conversations with people in public that you don’t know.
-Watch your feelings.
-Watch their reaction.
-Research yourself!
-Then, when you feel more comfortable, ask someone out.
+Watch your feelings and their reaction.
+When you feel more comfortable, ask someone out.
 You don’t have to say, “Hey do you want to go on a date with me?”
 You can say, “I would like to get to know you better.
 Would you like to have coffee or tea with me?”
-Imagine that you are making a new friend, instead of a romance.
+Imagine that you are making a new friend instead of a romance.

-Are you ashamed?
 Hiding is generally more painful than being exposed.
-When we are able to share our wants, desires, disappointments and loss of hope, others are invited to help us, heal us and heal themselves.
-We all begin to look around and realize that we are all the same.
+When we are able to share our wants, desires, disappointments, and loss of hope, others are invited to help us, heal us, and heal themselves.
+We all begin to realize that we are the same.
 Ask for help and guidance.
 Everyone loves to be a matchmaker!

-Are you judging yourself?
-Self-judgment can be overwhelming to overcome!
+Self-judgment can be overwhelming to overcome.
 It is important to not have a war with yourself or your situation.
-Can you believe, really believe, that others see your beauty, your gifts, your worth?
-Do YOU see your beauty, your gifts, your worth?
-If not, then begin to take an inventory of what a magnificent person that you are, so others can be invited to see your magnificence as well!
+Can you believe—really believe—that others see your beauty, your gifts, and your worth?
+Do YOU see your beauty, your gifts, and your worth?
+If not, then begin to take an inventory of what a magnificent person you are, so others can be invited to see your magnificence as well!

 I love you and send you wild prayers and energy for you to receive in your life of romance, whatever is perfect for you!